canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 The size of the coordinate space does not necessarily represent the size of the actual bitmap that the user agent will use internally or during rendering.
 On high-definition displays, for instance, the user agent may internally use a bitmap with two device pixels per unit in the coordinate space, so that the rendering remains at high quality throughout.

-Whenever the width
+Whenever the width and

-attributes are set
+height attributes are set

 (whether to a new value or to the previous value), the bitmap and